 What happens next

-- International Distribution – strand is closed for application
+- International Distribution – strand is open for applications

 - International Business Development – strand is closed for applications

-- International Co-production – strand currently open for applications, deadline 17 August 2021
+- International Co-production – strand is closed for applications

 How to contact us